albertkozak/FoodVendors-YVR/README.md

 ### This app connects to the Google Map & Vancouver Food Vendors APIs

+**Purpose:**
+  * Displays current location of food vendors in Vancouver along with list and map views

 **Instructions:**
   * Download or clone this repo
   * CD to the ClientApp folder in terminal